Letter 28015

 November 15, 2008

-Hi, Laura.
+A. Hi, Laura.
 Experienced researchers usually do the research first and the experiments second to save some effort.
-But those researchers have expertise and self confidence, and can usually be trusted to honestly record their findings when they differ from what their research led them to believe would happen,
+But those researchers have self confidence and expertise formed from many years of prior experience, and they can usually be trusted to honestly record their findings when they differ from what their research led them to believe would happen (unless they are starving climatologists).

 So tell us what results she got when she tried to get electricity to flow through soda and orange juice, and then we'll try to help her understand those results.
 Good luck.